hex0cter/alpine-x/README.md

 ## Alpine with Xvfb enabled
 ![Docker Automated build](https://img.shields.io/docker/automated/hex0cter/alpine-x)

-This image allows you to run any X/UI based program, such as a web browser, in a docker container.
+This image allows you to run any X/GUI based program, such as a web browser, inside a docker container.

 ## Pull the image
 ```